juntong20XX/wireguard-config-manager/README.md

 # wireguard-config-manager
 My wireguard config manager.
 Provide GUI to generate configurations for different devices.
 Support Wireguard and Vless.

+The main direction of traditional VPN is to be fast or easy to distribute and manage, without considering how to hide the traffic.
+At the same time, many schools or businesses use firewalls to block most VPN connections.
+But - we may just want to connect to the NAS at home through Wireguard to synchronize our school homework files.
+Under the premise that we are clear about what we are doing and can bear the consequences, we can try to use a proxy with obfuscation - such as VLess development by v2fly.
+Through this agent, you almost never need to modify the Wireguard configuration, and this project can manage the configuration more conveniently.

 **<font color="red">Warning, the project is still under development and no actual functionality has been completed yet.</font>**

 ## Install